QUESTIONS RELATING TO COURSES, ENROLLMENT & ADMISSIONS:

-Candidacy is required for graduation from the Interior Design Certificate program and many other benefits.
-Although it is recommended that students become candidates when beginning the program, they may take up to five courses before establishing candidacy.
+Candidacy is required in order to earn the Certificate of Interior Design from UCLA Extension.
+Although it is recommended that students become Candidates when beginning the program, they may take up to five courses before establishing Candidacy.
 To begin the program, simply enroll in one or more courses.
-International students must be design program candidates.
-For more information contact the UCLA Extension International Student Office, call (310) 825-9351.
+International students must be declare Candidacy during the visa process.

-For admission to the Master of Interior Architecture program, an applicant must have received a baccalaureate degree, have attained an overall undergraduate grade point average of at least 3.0 and have completed the 82 prerequisite units or their equivalent.
-An applicant who does not meet these criteria may be admitted on a conditional basis if evidence of compensating qualifications can be furnished.
-Students may enter the Master of Interior Architecture program during any quarter and the program accepts non-resident and foreign students.
-If you are applying as a foreign student, please contact the Foreign Student Advisor in Admissions at (909) 869-2000.
+For admission to the Master of Interior Architecture program, an applicant must have received a 4-year bachelor’s degree, have attained an overall undergraduate grade point average of at least 3.0 and have completed the 82 prerequisite units (or their equivalent).
+Students may apply for the Master of Interior Architecture program during the Fall and Spring quarters.

 How do I know which courses to take?

-Simply follow the sequence of courses outlined in the Curriculum Chart published each quarter in the UCLA Extension catalog.
+Simply follow the sequence of courses outlined on the Curriculum Chart.

 How many courses should I take each quarter?

-Each quarter is 12 weeks long, and most courses meet once per week for three hours, with 12-15 hours of outside study per week for each course.
+Each quarter is 11 weeks long, and most courses meet once per week for three hours, with 12-15 hours of outside study per week for each course.
 Full-time enrollment is three courses per quarter but students may take fewer than three courses per quarter.
 International students are required to carry a minimum number of units per quarter.
-For more information contact the UCLA Extension International Student Office, (310) 825-9351.
+For more information contact the UCLA Extension International Student Office.

 What time and day are classes offered?

-All of our classes meet one time per week for 3 hours per meeting (some Masters classes meet for 5 hours per meeting).
+Our classes typically meet one time per week for 3 hours (some MIA classes meet for 5 hour sessions).
 We currently do not schedule classes on Fridays or Sundays and rarely schedule classes on Saturdays.
 We know that many of our students are working professionals, so we try to schedule many of our classes in the evenings during non-work hours (5-10pm).
-Some classes are offered in the mornings (typically starting after 10am) and afternoons as well as online.
-Students may enroll in any combination of time slots or online sections that fit their schedule.
-Note that a small number of courses are regularly featured at the same time each quarter, as we are sometimes bound by the constraints of our instructors’ work schedules.
+A limited number of classes are scheduled in the afternoons or asynchronous/fully online.

 Where are classes located?